 Cross-examination at the live hearing must be conducted directly, orally, and in real time by the party's advisor of choice and never by a party personally.
 Only relevant cross examination and other questions may be asked of a party or witness.
 Additionally, the questions must not seek privileged information.
 Before a Complainant, Respondent, or witness answers a cross-examination or other question, the Hearing Officer must first determine whether the question is relevant and explain any decision to exclude a question as not relevant.
 If the question is duplicative or repetitive of other questions, the Hearing Officer may conclude that the question is not relevant.
 The Hearing Officer may also hear any objections as to privilege from the party or their advisors.
-The Hearing Officer may hear discussion on the issue of relevance by each of the advisors prior to the Officer's determination on whether the question should be allowed.
-Only after the Hearing Officer has expressly indicated that a question is permissible, will a person be allowed to answer the question.

-Questions and evidence about the Complainant's sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the Complainant's prior sexual behavior are offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant, or if the questions and evidence concern specific incidents of the complainant's prior sexual behavior with respect to the respondent and are offered to prove consent.
+The Hearing Officer may hear discussion on the issue of relevance by each of the advisors prior to the Officer's determination on whether the question is permissible, will a person be allowed to answer the question.
+Questions and evidence about the Complainant's sexual predisposition or prior sexual behavior are offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant, or if the questions and evidence concern specific incidents of the complainant's prior sexual behavior with respect to the respondent and are offered to prove consent.